dentearl/authorAffiliations/README.md

 # Author Affliations Script
 Script to handle the complexities of figuring out which superscript number goes with which authors and which institution.
-Useful for multi-author publications (> 20)
+Useful for multi-author publications (> 20) with complex affiliations.

 ## Author
 [Dent Earl](https://github.com/dentearl/)